MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopt-servicing-profiles.md

 This article covers:
 - The benefits of using a servicing profile
 - Step-by-step guidance on two ways to adopt servicing profiles
-- Deep dive on how the device selection criteria works
+- Deep dive on how the device selection criteria work
 - What happens to the devices once the servicing profile is enabled

 > [!NOTE]